JoJo's Bizarre Adventure HD Ver. competently provides the bare minimum of content.

 - Lacks tutorial modes.

 The fighting genre has seen some wild combatants over the years, and the cast of JoJo's Bizarre Adventure are some of the most extreme.
 Based on the Japanese manga of the same name, the game chronicles Jotaro Kujo's journey to Egypt to defeat his family's mortal enemy, Dio Brando.
 Along the way, Jotaro encounters dozens of bizarre characters with outrageous powers.
-Some of which were re-created in the late-90's arcade game, now rereleased with an HD face-lift as JoJo's Bizarre Adventure HD Ver.
+Some of these characters were re-created in the late-90's arcade game, now rereleased with an HD face-lift as JoJo's Bizarre Adventure HD Ver.

 You may only know JoJo's Bizarre Adventure as the game where a guy drops a cement roller on another guy.
 Yes, this is something you can do, but the game's mechanics run a little deeper.
-All fighters in JoJo's can toggle between fighting solo or with their stand: a supernatural guardian that fights at their side.
+Most fighters in JoJo's can toggle between fighting solo or with their stand: a supernatural guardian that fights at their side.
 Stands are used to perform special attacks and hyper combos, and it is usually advantageous to have your stand active rather than fight alone.
 However, your stand can be worn down, and even broken, if it suffers too much damage.
 Carefully managing your stand and mastering its fighting style are the keys to victory.

 Compared to Street Fighter III: Third Strike Online Edition, JoJo's Bizarre Adventure HD Ver. is light on the bells and whistles.
 The character-specific trials from Third Strike Online were a great way for new players to start learning a fighter's basic play style.
 In JoJo's, there's no attempt at something similar.
 This is unfortunate as the game features a very complex cast.
 Fans of the original won't have issue picking up their favorites, but any newcomers face a trail by fire just to learn the basics.